By Ryan Gonzales

 Aaron Dahl, the People’s first witness and a police officer for 19 years with the city of Vacaville, was investigating multiple burglaries occurring throughout northern counties when he received a phone call on October 21, 2016, from a local police department to confirm that they arrested Paul Ramos, a potential suspect in the burglaries.

 Officer Dahl had learned that Mr. Ramos had been arrested at a vehicle stop, when officers found a stolen handgun, keys, IDs, driver’s licenses, credit cards and bolt cutters – that totaled out to be 150 items worth of evidence.

-Officer Dahl told the court that, during an interview with Mr. Ramos, Ramos stated that Dominic Costantino was a “lookout” when he went to various gyms and broke into people’s lockers.
+Officer Dahl told the court that, during an interview with Dominic Constantino, he stated that he was a “lookout” when he went to various gyms and broke into people’s lockers.*

 When Judge Stephen Mock asked the witness if Mr. Costantino had charges filed against him, Officer Dahl stated that only petty theft and a violation for failing to appear at a probation summons was charged on that day.

 But testimony of Constantino’s inconsistent behavior continued with the People’s next witness, William Onteo, who has been a Yolo County Probation Officer for 15 years and had supervised the defendant during his juvenile detention and now on his recent case.